joshwardell/CANserver/docs/CANserverManual.md

 **Programming**

-When uploading your program, once you see *Connecting...* **you must hold down the IO0 boot button** (to the right of the right of the USB cable) for ~2sec in order to start downloading.
+When uploading your program via the USB port, once you see *Connecting...* **you must hold down the IO0 boot button** (to the right of the right of the USB cable) for ~2sec in order to start downloading.

 ![Uploading](img/uploadingbutton.png)